-The Master of Science in Civil Engineering with a General Option offers a broad education covering several specialty areas of Civil Engineering.
-Specialized Masters of Science in Civil Engineering are also offered in Construction Engineering and Management, Structural Engineering, Transportation Engineering and Environmental Engineering.
+The Master of Science in Civil Engineering (MSCE) with a General Option offers a broad education covering several specialty areas of Civil Engineering.

 - Conform to the general requirements of the Viterbi School of Engineering

 - 27 units selected under the direction of the student’s adviser as follows:

 - A minimum of 18 units from the following four areas with a minimum of 3 units and a maximum of 6 units from each area.